salil-khanna/salad-spinner/README.md

 [Play the game here](https://salad-spinner.netlify.app/)

-One day during finals I became overally obssed with the game [cookie clicker](https://orteil.dashnet.org/cookieclicker/) and I wanted to create a replica, not only to play for my own enjoymnt, but to also practice my JavaScript skills and learn the React Framework along the way.
+One day during finals I became overally obsessed with the game [cookie clicker](https://orteil.dashnet.org/cookieclicker/) and I wanted to create a replica, not only to play for my own enjoymnt, but to also practice my JavaScript skills and learn the React Framework along the way.

 ## Getting Started with Create React App